Cherreads

 -----Rudeus Greyrat POV----

 When I shot Sebastian a sharp glance toward the water canteen beside my tent, he understood instantly.
 The boy bolted towards it without hesitation but that sudden burst of motion made the assassins twitch.
-One of them, panicked and reckless, threw his sword straight at the child.
+One of them reckless threw his sword straight at the child.

 SHIT!